HungryHowies/Zitadel-with-Zabbix-JIT/README.md

 I used certificates created from Lets encrypt (In my testing phase) for Zabbix php file.
 Bottom of the file, uncomment the last 4 lines and add the full path to all three certificates.

-All three certificates can be in the directory /etc/zabbix/web/ so long as the full path is configured and Zabbix can access them, any directory would work.
+All three certificates can be in the directory /etc/zabbix/web/.
+Any directory would work, so long as the full path is configured and Zabbix has access to the certificates.

 ![image](https://github.com/HungryHowies/Zitadel-with-Zabbix-JIT/assets/22652276/c14a0faa-0e8f-48b8-8fa3-4c4c2703562b)